The NELC Minor

 Arabic & Islamic Studies (Arab/Islam):

 This concentration explores Arabic and/or Turkish cultures in the context of Islamic civilization.
 As a foundational requirement, students must complete NELC 0002 (Introduction to the Middle East).
 Students can then choose 3 other c.u. with one course each in the areas of history, religion, and literature.
 The 4 c.u. of the language requirement may be fulfilled through coursework in Arabic (ARAB) or Turkish (TURK).
 Normally, students with no prior language background would complete two years of Introductory and Intermediate Arabic (ARAB 0100-0400) or Turkish (TURK 0100-0400).
-Students with prior language knowledge in Arabic or Turkish may fulfill the requirement through other courses chosen in consultation with the Advisor.
+Students with prior language knowledge in Arabic or Turkish may fulfill the requirement through other courses chosen in consultation with the Advisor

 Arabic & Hebrew Studies (Arab/Heb):

 This concentration explores the inter-relationships between Arabic and Hebrew cultures within the modern and/or medieval periods.
 As a breadth requirement, students can choose either NELC 0001 (Introduction to the Ancient Near East) or NELC 0002 (Introduction to the Middle East).
-The language requirement is normally fulfilled by second-year level of proficiency in both Arabic and Hebrew (the equivalent of ARAB 0400 and HEBR 0400).
+The language requirement is normally fulfilled by intermediate level proficiency in both Arabic and Hebrew (the equivalent of ARAB 0400 and HEBR 0400).
 This minor is most suited to students who enter with some degree of proficiency in one of these languages.
 Should a student enter with a second-year level of proficiency (demonstrated by a placement test) in one of the languages, the remaining c.u. must be used in the study of the second language.
-Students who enter with less than a second-year level of proficiency in one of the languages must consult with the Advisor to see if it is possible to achieve a second year level of proficiency in both languages which may require using some electives for language courses.
+Students who enter with less than a second-year level of proficiency in one of the languages must consult with the Advisor to see if it is possible to achieve a second-year level of proficiency in both languages which may require using some electives for language courses.
 Electives must include courses that deal with both Arabic and Hebrew cultures within the modern and/or medieval periods and should include courses from the areas of history, religion, and literature.

 Hebrew & Judaica (Heb/Jud):

 This concentration explores Hebrew and Jewish literature, cultures, histories, and religions from the Hebrew Bible through modern times.
 It consists of 8 c.u., divided among language (4 c.u) and elective (4 c.u) requirements.
 Students without previous knowledge of Hebrew are required to fulfill the language requirement with modern (HEBR 0100-0400or Biblical (HEBR 0150-0450) Hebrew.
 Of the four remaining electives, 2 c.u. must be in the study of Hebrew texts from at least two of the following four areas: Hebrew Bible, Ancient (6th BCE-7th CE), Medieval-Early Modern (7th-18th Centuries), or Modern (18th-21st Centuries).
 For students with previous knowledge of Hebrew who place above lower-level Hebrew language courses, the corresponding number of language c.u. requirements will be converted to additional electives.
-The remaining 3 c.u. will be electives chosen in consultation with the student’s major Advisor.
+The remaining 3 c.u. will be electives chosen in consultation with the student’s minor Advisor.
 (NOTE: For students who have already fulfilled the language requirement in Hebrew when they first matriculate at the University, the minor requirement is reduced to 6 c.u., of which 3 c.u. are to be in the study of Hebrew texts in the original, from three of the four areas listed above).

 Persian Language & Literature (PLL):

 This concentration explores Persian culture in the context of Islamic civilization.
 As a foundational requirement, students must complete NELC 0002 (Introduction to the Middle East).
 Students can then choose 3 other c.u. in relevant coursework, with one course each in the areas of history, religion, and literature.
 The Persian language requirement is 4 c.u.
-For students with no prior knowledge of Persian this includes PERS 0100-400 (Introductory and Intermediate Persian).
+For students with no prior knowledge of Persian this includes PERS 0100-0400 (Introductory through Intermediate Persian).
 For students with prior knowledge of Persian beyond the Intermediate level, courses may be chosen from advanced language and literature courses chosen in consultation with the Advisor.
 Relevant courses include NELC 0700 (Iranian Cinema: Gender, Politics and Religion); NELC 1700 (Introduction to the Persian Poetic Tradition); NELC 1705 (Media and Culture in Contemporary Iran); and NELC 1710 (Modern Iran and the West through Fiction).